-The Unique Tax Benefits of Investing in Oil and Gas Exploration
+Tax Benefits of Investing in Oil and Gas Exploration Ventures:

-The amount of the investment allocated to the necessary equipping of a successful well, “the Tangible Drilling Costs (TDC),” are also 100% tax deductible.
-In the example above, the remaining tangible costs (Completion Funds of $25,000), may also be deducted through straight-line depreciation over a five to seven-year period.
+The amount of the investment allocated to the necessary equipping of a successful well, the Tangible Costs (TDC), are also 100% tax-deductible.
+Investors can deduct the remaining tangible costs through straight-line depreciation over an amortization period.